Anti-Malware-Alliance/docubleach/README.md

 A command-line program written in modern Python (3.10+) that is capable of locating and removing macros and dynamic content from a variety of files.

-It should support all the common Office Open XML formats, 'legacy', MS binary files, and PDFs.
+It should support all the common Office Open XML formats, 'legacy' MS binary files, and PDFs.

 ## Usage